What is DLSS? Nvidia's AI-powered graphics tech explained

 What is DLSS and how does it work?

-Deep Learning Super Sampling (aka DLSS) is an artificial intelligence technology that Nvidia has developed in order to help improve the performance of your gaming machine even while you're running higher settings.
+Deep Learning Super Sampling (aka DLSS) is an artificial intelligence technology that Nvidia has developed in order to help improve the performance of your gaming machine (or gaming laptop) even while you're running higher settings.

 The idea is to put less pressure on your GPU by rendering the original image at a lower resolution, then using artificial intelligence to upscale that image to give the impression it's being run at a higher resolution.